Grandma-Factory/Whitepaper/docs/README.md

 ## Overview

-Grandma-Factory is a **decentralised finance platform** focused on luxury and collectible products.
+Grandma-Factory is a **decentralized finance platform** focused on luxury and collectible products.
 We use blockchain technology to provide exceptional assets for all.

 ### Objectives

-Grandma-Factory offers a decentralised finance platform for investing in a wide range of luxury goods.
+Grandma-Factory offers a decentralized finance platform for investing in a wide range of luxury goods.
 Whisely selected investments in collectors' markets can be very profitable.
 Only a tiny minority of the world's population has access to them today.
-Grandma-Factory is working to change this limiting reality and is opening up this asset class to decentralised finance (DeFi) by offering tangible, anti-fragile and secure assets at a time of economic uncertainty around the world.
+Grandma-Factory is working to change this limiting reality and is opening up this asset class to decentralized finance (DeFi) by offering tangible, anti-fragile and secure assets at a time of economic uncertainty around the world.

 ### Approach